 Do biological human beings have some innate claim on the concept of individual under the law?
 Surely as biological beings increasingly replace or augment themselves with supranatural technology, they won’t lose their rights as an individual.
 Likewise, it seems quite likely to me that some nation states might grant individuality under the law to entirely supranatural beings.
 Each of those individual is also made of electrinos and positrinos and meets the qualification for individual under the law.

 Just because two things are both made of electrinos and positrinos doesn’t put them on some level of moral equivalence.
 The huge granite boulders in my yard are made of more electrinos and positrinos than I, yet they are not individuals under the law.
-My point is actually the reverse, to crumble the clay feet of our high horse that gives us some presumed magical superiority over future artificial intelligence beings.
+My argument is actually the reverse, to crumble the clay feet of our high horse that gives us some presumed magical superiority over future artificial intelligence beings.

 Let’s return to the subject line question, “Are We AI?”
 Biological human beings are incredibly inefficient, weak, vulnerable, short lived, need hourly maintenance, and generally require a lot of pampering as intelligent beings might go.
 Compare versus an intelligent iBot that could draw energy and 3D print any necessary biotechnology matter directly from spacetime aether, including repair, reconfiguration, and reproduction.
 Perhaps that is a lot to imagine, but suffice it to say intelligent individual beings will be designed to be far superior to biological human beings.